kuberhealthy/kuberhealthy/cmd/daemonset-check/README.md

 `kubectl apply -f https://raw.githubusercontent.com/kuberhealthy/kuberhealthy/2.3.1/cmd/daemonset-check/daemonset-check.yaml`

-Make sure you are using the latest release of Kuberhealthy 2.3.1.
+Make sure you are using the latest release of Kuberhealthy 2.4.1 or later.

 The configuration file contains:
 - KuberhealthyCheck